Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

-At the end (or start if coming from Adelaide) of the Great Ocean Road, Port Fairy is a beautiful fishing village, taking pride in its historical port character.
-It feels as though it has been frozen in time, and even though it’s not officially on the Great Ocean Road, it’s a popular holiday resort for those taking this famous road trip.
+Port Fairy is a beautiful fishing village, taking pride in its historical port character at the end (or start if coming from Adelaide) of the Great Ocean Road.
+It feels as though it has been frozen in time.
+Even though it’s not officially on the Great Ocean Road, it’s a popular holiday resort for those taking this famous road trip.

 As the winter weather forecast suggested rain during our trip, we decided to book accommodation instead of getting wet with all the camping gear.
 If we’d allowed more time to plan, we would have looked at alternatives, but as there was a Big4 Holiday Park nearby, we decided to stay here whilst we had a look around.

-It was literally just a bed for the night, so we booked a budget cabin – the one bedroom cottages, called ‘Gull’.
+It was literally just a bed for the night, so we booked a budget cabin.
+The one-bedroom cottages called ‘Gull’.
 They call them ‘cottages’, but they look more like cabins to me!
-The surprising thing was that when doing a quick price comparison, Booking.com still came out cheaper than using our Big4 Loyalty Card!
+The surprising thing was that when making a quick price comparison, Booking.com still came out cheaper than using our Big4 Loyalty Card!
 So guess who we booked with!

-We arrived around 9pm, grabbed the details from the late check-in area and took 5 minutes to work out the boom gate needed a # pressed after the code!
+We arrived around 9 pm, grabbing details from the late check-in area.
+It took 5 minutes to work out the boom gate needed a # pressed after the code!
 We must have been tired after that drive!

-The Big4 Port Fairy Holiday Park is on the west coast of the state of Victoria and is clearly visible and signposted from the Princes Highway, at the Eastern end of the village.
-From Melbourne, it is just over 3 and a half hours drive, or 6 hours drive if you are travelling the Great Ocean Road.
-From Adelaide, it is just over 6 hours drive.
+The Big4 Port Fairy Holiday Park is on the west coast of the state of Victoria.
+It is clearly visible and signposted from the Princes Highway at the Eastern end of the village.
+From Melbourne, it is just over 3 and a half hours drive, or 6 hours drive if you are travelling the scenic Great Ocean Road.
+From Adelaide, it is a 6 hours drive.

-Just 3 minutes drive from the park and you are in the centre of Port Fairy.
-The beach is just 2km and is a gorgeous place to spend the day relaxing and enjoying the stunning views of the coastline.
+At the park, you are just a 3-minute drive from the park to the centre of Port Fairy.
+The beach is just 2km.
+It is a gorgeous place to spend the day relaxing and enjoying the stunning views of the coastline.

-The cabin was an ideal size for what we needed.
-Any more than 2 nights though and I think we may have struggled.
+The cabin at this Port Fairy Caravan Park was an ideal size for what we needed.
+Any more than 2 nights though, and I think we may have struggled.
 Unfortunately, because it had been raining and the car was parked on the grass, with no internal doormat, we soon got the floor inside pretty wet and dirty.
-The queen size bed was in the living area part of the cabin, so walking through this for the rest of the night wasn’t that pleasant.
+The queen size bed was in the living area part of the cabin, so walking through this for the rest of the night wasn’t overly pleasant.

-The kitchen had everything you would want with a 4 gas stove burner, microwave, kettle, toaster, fridge and all the utensils and kitchen ware necessary.
+The kitchen had everything you would want.
+A 4 gas stove burner, microwave, kettle, toaster, fridge and all the utensils and kitchenware necessary were available.

 The bedroom was made up of 2 bunk beds, both of which were unmade ($15 each for linen to be hired).
 It was light and airy, with a couple of small wardrobes and would have been good for kids.

 The bathroom was small, but again, fine for a quick shower before we hit the road in the morning.
-The only thing we did notice, and this isn’t at all bad considering the age of the cabin, is that the corners in places were starting to build up with excess dirt.
+The only thing we did notice, which isn’t at all bad considering the cabin’s age, is that the corners in places were starting to build up with excess dirt.

-The decor looked like a blast from the 70’s!
-Wooden panelling is definitely a feature in many of the cabins on site, with the floral patterns to go with it.
-If you are looking for something a bit more modern, check out their Albatross or Kingfisher 2 bedroom cottages, or the studio apartment in the Shearwater building that all look like they’ve had modern refurbishment.
+The decor looked like a blast from the ’70s!
+Wooden panelling is definitely a feature in many of the cabins on-site, with floral patterns to go with it.
+If you are looking for something a bit more modern, check out their Albatross or Kingfisher 2 bedroom cottages or the studio apartment in the Shearwater building that all look like they’ve had a modern refurbishment.

-The air con unit worked well for some heat and it wasn’t long before we warmed up.
+The air con unit worked well for some heat; it wasn’t long before we warmed up.
 Although we didn’t use the bunk bed bedroom, this may have been difficult to heat up with only 1 heater in the main part of the cabin.

 We went for a wander around the park and found an electric heater in the camp kitchen.
-It took a while to warm up, but the ambience of the flames meant we stayed there for an hour or so, chatting about our adventures for the next couple of days.
+It took a while to warm up.
+However, the ambience of the flames meant we stayed there for an hour or so, chatting about our adventures for the next couple of days.

-Back in the cabin, the queen size bed was hard but comfortable and gave us a good nights rest after a long drive.
-It was little close to the wall so it was interesting getting out – half face against the window whilst trying not to fall backwards onto the bed!
+Back in the cabin, the queen size bed was hard but comfortable.
+It gave us a good night’s rest after a long drive.
+It was a little close to the wall, so it was interesting getting out – half-face against the window whilst trying not to fall backwards onto the bed!

 With the sun coming out, we went exploring more around the park.
 It is very well equipped for kids.
 A little on the smaller side, especially for a Big4, but a good size for a village of this size.

 The camp kitchen is large and could easily fit a few families at the same time.
-With bench style seating, there was also a large fridge, freezer, TV and book swap shelf.
-It was a clean and tidy area that is well looked after.
+There was also a large fridge, freezer, TV, and book swap shelf with bench-style seating.
+It was a clean and tidy area that was well looked after.

-There was also a smaller outdoor BBQ area to the side of the swimming pool that was clean, but considering there are no pets are allowed on site, it baffled us as to why there was dog poo lying around this area.
+There was a smaller outdoor BBQ area to the side of the swimming pool.
+It was clean, but considering there are no pets allowed on site, it baffled us as to why there was dog poo lying around this area.
 Not a pleasant thing you want to see, and it was a shame it had been left there.